Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 About Me
 ======
 Dr. Tingjun Lei is currently an Assistant Professor in the School of Electrical Engineering and Computer Science at University of North Dakota.
 He received his Ph.
-D. degree in Electrical and Computer Engineering from Mississippi State University in 2023 under Dr. Chaomin Luo.
+D. degree in Electrical and Computer Engineering from Mississippi State University under Dr. Chaomin Luo.
 His research spans across multiple areas, including bio-inspired artificial intelligence (AI), robotics and autonomous systems, optimization and evolutionary computation, human-autonomy teaming (HAT), intelligent transportation systems, and applied machine learning.

 <strong style="color: red;">Call for Papers: "Biologically Inspired Neural Networks and Learning Systems for Robotics and Mechatronics" Special Session in IJCNN 2025</strong>\
 As the Special Session Main Organizer and Area Chair for the special session in  <strong style="color: black;">2025 International Joint Conference on Neural Networks (Flagship Conference in Neural Networks Theory)</strong>, I invite researchers to submit their work on the latest developments of the related track.
 The deadline for submissions is January 15, 2025.